brian-carroll/elm_c_wasm/NOTES.md

         | StackTailCall Closure TailClosure StackMap
         | StackRoot
     ```

+- Does StackPush need to reference its Closure?
+    - Only makes a difference for the entry function
+    - All Closures for deeper stack levels are either:
+        - Allocated by live functions and so will get marked by them
+        - Located off-heap as global constants
+    - The entry point for the stack is always an effect callback, like a DOM event handler or HTTP response handler, etc.
+    - This is in an effect manager, and likely has some closed-over values in it (such as which Msg to sendToApp)
+    - We can only unwind & replay the stack below `sendToApp`.
+It's only below that that things are guaranteed pure and replayable.
+Never pop back up *into* `sendToApp`.
+Stay below it.
+    - Maybe `sendToApp` itself places a special marker in the stackmap like `StackReplayLimit` instead of `StackEmpty`.
+    - When unwinding, `apply` needs to look out for the top level replayable closure.
+    - So we're never allowed to use `apply` for impure functions

+- Effects and replay
+    - What happens to my impure Elm Kernel code?
+        - Only have a few impure functions, they can set a marker to prevent replaying an effectful function.
+        - I've only done this in Scheduler.
+All they do is mutate a global state pointer, which is a GC root as well.
+        - Maybe better off in C anyway.
+    - What do the stack and heap look like in effects?
+        - Effects happen after an update cycle via `_Platform_dispatchEffects`
+        - Generates an effect object per manager
+        - Does a `_Scheduler_rawSend` for each
+            - Pushes a message into the mailbox of that process

+    - Actual effects triggered by `_Scheduler_step`, which is called from `_Scheduler_rawSpawn` and `_Scheduler_rawSend`

 - Replacing stack pointers using indirect pointers / double pointers
     - Might rely on C compiler optimisations not being too clever